dwaithe/FCSfitJS/README.md

 # FoCuS-fit-JS
 FoCuS-fit-JS is a javascript browser based software for fitting correlated FCS (Fluorescence Correlation Spectroscopy) curves.
 This is browser version of the fitting software previously included with FoCuS-point and FoCuS-scan Python software.

+### Software

 Click here to visit and use the software - https://dwaithe.github.io/FCSfitJS/

+### Supported Files

+At this time, FoCuS-fit-JS supports correlated files of the following types.
+- Zeiss FCS files Version >= 3.0 (.fcs files)
+- Correlator.com files Version >= 1.0 (.sin files)
+- FoCuS-point/scan correlated files Version >=2.0 (.csv files)
+If you have a file which is not presently supported, but you would like to fit with this software, then please submit a request in the below cited Issues section.

 ### Issues

 Found a bug, have a question, or want to suggest a feature?
-Please visit the following page and regsiter your issue: https://github.com/dwaithe/FCSfitJS/issues
+Please visit the following page and register your issue: https://github.com/dwaithe/FCSfitJS/issues

 ### Offline use